 The 1967 NHL Expansion

 1967 marked the end of an era in the NHL—the Original Six era.
-The league went from six teams to 12 in one season, and that marked the beginning of the league's expansion era as hockey looked to spread across North America.
-The California Golden Seals, St. Louis Blues, Los Angeles Kings, Philadelphia Flyers, Pittsburgh Penguins, and Minnesota North Stars joined the league in the '67 expansion—which would be the first of many expansions to come.
+The NHL went from six teams to 12 in one season, and that marked the beginning of the league's expansion era as hockey looked to spread across North America.
+The teams that came into the NHL as part of the 1967 expansion were the California Golden Seals, St. Louis Blues, Los Angeles Kings, Philadelphia Flyers, Pittsburgh Penguins, and Minnesota North Stars.
+That expansion—introducing the Class of '67 as we now call them, was the first of many expansions to come.

 From the Minnesota North Stars and the California Golden Seals in '67, to the Hartford Whalers and Quebec Nordiques in the '79 NHL-WHA merger, teams came and went as the NHL looked for more successful cities for franchises to thrive.